-OBJECTIVE/CONTROL RESPONSE/COMPLIANCE ------------------- ---------------------

-1.1.
-Site Planning

-- a) To ensure that the site's context has been analysed and considered to ensure that development is designed on a 'whole of building' approach; and - b) To protect and enhance areas with high scenic and landscapes values which contribute to the character of the City of Penrith.
+OBJECTIVE/CONTROL RESPONSE/COMPLIANCE 1.1.
+Site Planning a) To ensure that the site's context has been analysed and considered to ensure that development is designed on a 'whole of building' approach; and b) To protect and enhance areas with high scenic and landscapes values which contribute to the character of the City of Penrith.
 The existing use of a service station facility makes the proposed service station a suitable development.
 The layout of the site with the sales building setback to the south eastern corner allows the visual impact of the intersection of the main roads to be maintained.
 New landscaping will enhance the landscape values and amenity of the site and local surrounds.
 Fully Compliant.

-1.1.2 Key Areas with Scenic and Landscape Values

-- The following key principles should be addressed in a visual impact assessment to minimise the visual impact of the development and protect areas with high scenic and landscape values: - Protect and enhance the visual diversity and scenic quality of

-The site is with a "Village Bookends" gateway and the propped development will enhance this visual gateway by;

-- Provide new and larger landscaped area along both street frontages. - Relocation and uncluttering of signage at the intersection. - New and modern signage and finishes. - Setback of sales building.
+1.1.2 Key Areas with Scenic and Landscape Values The following key principles should be addressed in a visual impact assessment to minimise the visual impact of the development and protect areas with high scenic and landscape values: • Protect and enhance the visual diversity and scenic quality of The site is with a "Village Bookends" gateway and the proposed development will enhance this visual gateway by; • Provide new and larger landscaped area along both street frontages. • Relocation and uncluttering of signage at the intersection. • New and modern signage and finishes. • Setback of sales building.
 Fully Compliant.
 1.2.
-Design Principles

-- To ensure that development is undertaken in a sustainable manner, demonstrating this through the application of the Building Sustainability Index (BASIX), Green Star and/or Australian Buildings Greenhouse Ratings certification system, where appropriate;
+Design Principles To ensure that development is undertaken in a sustainable manner, demonstrating this through the application of the Building Sustainability Index (BASIX), Green Star and/or Australian Buildings Greenhouse Ratings certification system, where appropriate; Refer to Section J Report in Annexure H. Fully Compliant.

-All area lighting and undercanopy lighting utilise LED light fittings.
-The sales building will undergo a full Section J Compliance Report to ensure NCC compliance in relation to lighting, HVAC, glazing, insulation etc. All subject to Development Approval by Council.

-Fully Compliant.

 1.2.3.
-Building Form

-- a) Context: An applicant must demonstrate how all proposed buildings are consistent ...

-The canopy will have an overall height of 6m and sales building 4.2m which area similar for both metro and suburban service stations facilities.
+Building Form a) Context: An applicant must demonstrate how all proposed buildings are consistent ...
+The canopy will have an overall height of 6m and sales building 4.2m which are similar for both metro and suburban service stations facilities.
 They are single storey structures with bulk and scale similar to surrounding structures.

-- b) Character: An applicant must demonstrate how any building's height, bulk and scale will avoid or minimise negative impacts on an area's landscape, scenic or rural character....

-The existing and proposed structures are similar height but the proposed is of a larger scale.
-The increase in bulk is offset by an increase new landscaped area.

-Fully Compliant.